PhoeniXAbhisheK/Applications/README.md

 # Applications
-This repository contains small applications/projects made by me while learing.
+This repository contains small applications/projects made by me while learning.
 fcc* : These projects are made for one of the [freeCodeCamp](https://www.freecodecamp.org/) challenges.

 ## TwitterBot